Is Cabinet Painting the Right Upgrade for Your Kitchen? What to Know Before You Decide

 Here’s an important tip if you choose to go with ready-to-paint cabinets: Always ask your painter how the cabinets will be painted.

 For cabinet finishes, spraying is the industry standard for achieving a smooth, modern look.
 Spray application creates an even, consistent surface without visible brush strokes or roller texture, which is especially important on cabinet doors and drawer fronts where imperfections are easy to notice.
 The result is a clean, factory-like finish that looks intentional and polished, not “painted over.”
+The hand/brush and roll method will not get you the smooth finish that you only get with a sprayed cabinet.

 At Paint-Right Painting, we use professional spray equipment and detailed prep methods to ensure cabinet finishes look smooth, durable, and consistent from every angle.